A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Evaluation

-Since strong PMs offer the capability to generate lock files, we also conduct experiments on repositories that contain project files only.
-For these repositories, we write scripts to generate lock files based on their project files automatically.
-From Table~\ref{tab:lock_file_generation}, we can observe that for Rust, we are able to generate the majority of lock files.
-A manual analysis of the repositories with failed lock file generation revealed that some older repositories included dependencies that could not be fully resolved by the package manager due to version changes.
-Similarly, due to outdated versions of \texttt{PHP} and \texttt{Ruby} being installed in our experimental environment, many software projects specify newer version constraints for \texttt{PHP} and \texttt{Ruby}, which our automated scripts could not accommodate, resulting in errors.
+Since strong PMs provide native support for lock file generation, we evaluate whether lock files can be reconstructed for repositories that only contain project files but lack existing lock files.
+For this purpose, we develop automated scripts that invoke the corresponding PMs to generate lock files directly from project files.

+As shown in Table~\ref{tab:lock_file_generation}, lock file generation is highly successful for \texttt{Rust}, where over 96\% of repositories can be resolved automatically.
+Manual inspection of the failed cases indicates that most failures stem from legacy dependencies that are no longer resolvable under the current package registry state (e.g., removed versions or changed package name).
+Similarly, due to outdated versions of \texttt{PHP} and \texttt{Ruby} being installed in our experimental environment, many software projects specify newer version constraints for \texttt{PHP} and \texttt{Ruby}, which our automated scripts could not accommodate smartly, resulting in errors.
 However, these issues can be resolved by manually installing the required updated versions and toolchains.
-For \texttt{Python}, over half of the repositories failed to generate lock files.
-Our investigation reveals that only a small portion of repositories use \texttt{poetry} to manage dependencies.
-Therefore, we need to switch to the dedicated PMs for those projects to generate the corresponding lock files.

-It is worth noting that repositories with existing lock files can still regenerate the lock files based on the project files to update dependencies to their latest versions.
-Therefore, we also apply our automated scripts to update the lock files of repositories that already include them.
-The final lock files obtained for each programming language are summarized in Table~\ref{tab:final_lock_files} where the number of lock files is calculated as the sum of the \textit{Both} column in Table~\ref{tab:project_initial} and the \textit{Successful} column in Table~\ref{tab:lock_file_generation}.
-As a next step, based on the obtained lock files, we use \texttt{Syft} and \texttt{Trivy} to generate new SBOMs and conduct further experiments.

-In our experiment, with the newly generated lock files, the outputs from both tools remain fully consistent, with a \textbf{Jaccard similarity score of 1 and zero variance}.
-This observation suggests that rather than generating SBOMs directly from project files, which may lead to inconsistent results~\cite{yu2024correctness}, it is more reliable first to generate lock files from project files and then use these lock files to produce SBOMs.
-We conclude our answer to \textbf{EQ2}.